| Ko

 Go Package Naming Conventions

 This article references the official Go blog’s “Package Names,” Go code review comments, and standard library design cases.
-Go Package Design Philosophy Go’s package system has a unique philosophy compared to other languages, reflecting Go’s core design principles of simplicity and clarity.
-Go did not adopt complex package hierarchies like Java or C++’s namespace system.
-Instead, it separates package paths and package names to enable concise yet expressive code.
+Go Package Design Philosophy Go’s package system reflects the language’s emphasis on simplicity and clarity.
+Instead of adopting deep package hierarchies like Java or C++ namespace systems, Go separates package paths from package names so code can stay concise without losing meaning.
 Go’s package conventions do not enforce strict rules for directory structure or architectural patterns.
-This is a deliberate design choice by the Go team.
-Go language creators, including Rob Pike and Ken Thompson, preferred an approach that provides flexibility to programmers while offering clear guidelines.
-This philosophy can be observed in the package structure of the standard library.
-Go’s package conventions are built around the following key principles. ...
+That is a deliberate design choice.
+The language’s creators, including Rob Pike and Ken Thompson, favored an approach that gives programmers flexibility while still offering clear guidance.
+You can see this throughout the standard library.
+In practice, Go’s package conventions center on the following principles. ...

 Network Sockets